Martiless/flawlesscooking/README.md

 ## Scope:

-With the structure in place it was then time to move onto the scope plane.
+With the structure in place, it was then time to move onto the scope plane.
 This was all about developing website requirements based on the goals set out in the strategy plane.
 These requirements are broken down into two categories.
 ### Content Requirements:
 1. The user will be looking for:
       * Information on class times